cdibbs/foss-giving/index.md

 There are many projects and developers who would appreciate your support.
 What do you currently contribute to open source, in general, each year?
 If you don't already know, software such as [Mint] can help you track, categorise, and update your contributions.
 Perhaps your own bank provides a similar functionality.
-Either way, could it be time to consider being more rigorous in your contribution budget?
+Either way, could it be time to consider being more rigorous in your contribution budgeting methods?

 Thanks for your consideration and time!